actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 * Assign an on boarding buddy/mentor
 * Pair as soon and often as possible
 * When [and if] you do a Retro, then base on a known good baseline i.e.
-	* If you are doing production deploys in the dead of night and it goes successfully, remember this is not necessarily reflect a good deployment.
+	* If you are doing production deploys in the wee hours of the night and it goes successfully, remember this is not necessarily reflect a **good** deployment.
 * Put as much detail into tasks / stories as possible including assumptions, reference information, narrow acceptance criteria.
 * Avoid on boarding during crunch times (important or critical planned releases)
 * Ideally have your accounts linked with some central or shared directory e.g. Github/Google/LDAP so you don’t have to remember 101 user/password combinations